spayyavula/scholartable1.0/README.md

 1. **Documentation**: Check this README and inline code comments
 2. **Issues**: Open an issue on GitHub
 3. **Discussions**: Join our community discussions
-4. **Email**: Contact us at support@scholarstable.com
+4. **Email**: Contact us at support@scholarscasino.com
-5. **Billing Support**: For subscription issues, email billing@scholarstable.com
+5. **Billing Support**: For subscription issues, email billing@scholarscasino.com

 ---

 **Happy Learning & Growing! 🎓✨💰**

-*Transform your education journey with Scholars Table - where every question is an opportunity to grow, and every subscription supports your success!*
+*Transform your education journey with Scholars Casino - where every question is an opportunity to grow, and every subscription supports your success!*